PeterCamilleri/composite_rng/README.md

 # CompositeRng

 The composite (psuedo) random number generator is a container for two other (psuedo) random number generators.
-By working together, these create higher quality pseudo-random number streams than either could create by itself.
+By working together, these generators create higher quality pseudo-random number streams than either could create by itself.

 ## Installation